mikehostetler/elixir-blog/learning-reactive-programming-with-java-8.md

-# Learning Reactive Programming With Java 8 Example Runner
+# Learning Reactive Programming With Java 8
 This project contains the examples of the 'Learning Reactive Programming With Java 8' book.

 ## Installing and running this program.